kracekumar/facetouch/README.md

 - The documentation for transfer learning is available in the original [repo wiki](https://github.com/ultralytics/yolov3/wiki/Example:-Transfer-Learning).
 - Download the dataset using gdown `gdown https://drive.google.com/uc?id=1ziZ0Bw40KE4pfxezyjq7FMzOntDNNzuu`.
 - Unzip the dataset, `unzip dataset_v5.zip`.
-- Download the pretrained weights, `gdown https://drive.google.com/uc?id=16lYS4bcIdM2HdmyJBVDOvt3Trx6N3W2R`.
+- Download the pretrained weights from ultralytics, `gdown https://drive.google.com/uc?id=16lYS4bcIdM2HdmyJBVDOvt3Trx6N3W2R`.
 - Train the network, `python train.py --weights yolov3-spp.weights --data dataset_v5/coco1.data --cfg cfg/yolov3-1cls.cfg`.
 - The train will run 300 epochs and store the results in the `weights` directory.
 The `best.pt` is the `weights` is used for later inference.